InvadingOctopus/octopuskit/QuickStart/README QuickStart.md

 **Template and tutorial for the [OctopusKit][repository] game engine.**

-1. 🆕 In Xcode 11 or later, create a new **Single View App** project, and choose **User Interface: SwiftUI.**
+1. 🆕 In Xcode 12 or later, create a new **App** project, and choose **Interface: SwiftUI**.

 	> ❗️ **Do NOT** create a "Game" project, because that template does not use SwiftUI.

-	> Running OctopusKit games on-device requires iOS/iPadOS/tvOS 13 and macOS Catalina or later.
+	> OctopusKit targets iOS/iPadOS/tvOS 14 and macOS Big Sur, but you may be able to get it to run with Xcode 11, iOS 13 and Catalina.

 2. 📦 Add OctopusKit as a **Swift Package Manager** Dependency.